-The 05103 Wind Monitor is a light-weight, sturdy instrument for measuring wind speed and direction in harsh environments.
+The 05103 Wind Monitor is a lightweight, sturdy instrument for measuring wind speed and direction in your harsh environments.
 Its simplicity and corrosion-resistant construction make it ideal for a wide range of wind measuring applications.
-Manufactured by R. M. Young, this wind monitor is cabled for use with Campbell Scientific dataloggers.Read More
+Manufactured by R. M. Young, this wind monitor is cabled for use with your Campbell Scientific data logger.Read More

 The 05103 Wind Monitor is made out of rigid UV-stabilized thermoplastic with stainless steel and anodized aluminum fittings.
 The thermoplastic material resists corrosion from sea air environments and atmospheric pollutants.
 It uses stainless-steel precision-grade ball bearings for the propeller shaft and vertical shaft bearings.

 The 05103 measures wind speed with a helicoid-shaped, four-blade propeller.
 Rotation of the propeller produces an ac sine wave that has a frequency directly proportional to wind speed.
 The ac signal is induced in a transducer coil by a six-pole magnet mounted on the propeller shaft.
 The coil resides on the non-rotating central portion of the main mounting assembly, eliminating the need for slip rings and brushes.

 Wind direction is sensed by the orientation of the fuselage-shaped sensor body, which is connected to an internal potentiometer.
 The data logger applies a known precision excitation voltage to the potentiometer element.
 The output is an analog voltage signal directly proportional to the azimuth angle.

 |Harsh (Rain with light snow.
 Little or no riming.
 Some blowing sand.
 No salt spray.)

 |Wind speed and direction